 The Standing Orders were developed from existing models in place within NI local government and are updated as and when required.
+These were reviewed and updated during the year to take account of the Joint Committee decision to nominate substitute Committee members.

-The Terms of agreement, approved by Member Councils in July 03, are kept under continuous review.
-Any changes require the approval of all 11 Member Councils of arc21.
+The Terms of Agreement, approved by member councils in July 2003 are kept under continuous review.
+Any changes require the approval of all 11 member councils of arc21.

-A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Chief Executive by the Joint Committee. arc21's Financial Regulations are incorporated within this.
+A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Chief Executive by the Joint Committee.
+Arc21's Financial Regulations are incorporated within this.